dktn/ch-otp-task/README.md

 - The messages may be lost.
 Currently there is no check if there is a continuity of messages from a given sender.
 Such a check could be added and the receivers could possibly ask to resend messages.
 In this case the senders should also have a buffer.
 Note: this complicates the buffer optimization technique.
 - Buffer is limited by its size, so by memory.
 Perhaps taking some trade-offs into consideration it would be better to limit the buffer by the time span between the oldest and the newest message it handles.
 However in this case there is a risk that it can take significant amount of memory, especially when there are many nodes and the sending rate is high.
 - Refactor to be able to easily abstract over data structures and relevand algorithms used.
+- Use `lens` library for accessing and update'ing data structures.
 - Add CPU/memory benchmarks for various data structures and algorithms for the buffer, and after that use the best performing implementations.